learningequality/kolibri-docs/docs/manage/command_line.rst

 Export Data Logs
 ****************

-Kolibri database may become large after prolonged use, which can cause the data logs export process from **Facility > Data** the to be slow.
-Use the following command to export logs from the Terminal or command prompt.
+During prolonged usage, Kolibri's database increases in size, which slows down the data logs export process from **Facility > Data**.
+Use the following command to export logs from the terminal or command prompt.

 .. code-block:: bash